| Automotive Technology: 206-934-5391

 Careers | Program Information | New Students | Contact Information

 The Automotive Technology program provides students with up-to-date, technologically advanced training equipment and facilities through the continued support of industry manufacturers and local dealers.
 The program's advisory committee is made up of industry professionals and provides insight into industry trends, allowing students to learn what will be expected of them in the workplace.
-Students also have the opportunity to study towards ASE certification while at SSCC, which increases student opportunities in the work place.
+Students also have the opportunity to study towards ASE certification while at SSC, which increases student opportunities in the work place.

 This comprehensive NATEF/ASE based training program prepares students for the challenges of working on modern automobiles.